-This scheduled summer, 2013 macroinvertebrate survey (which has complemented previous additional assessments of the upgraded system performance) indicated that the discharge of treated oxidation ponds wastes from the upgraded Stratford WWTP system had had minimal effects on the macroinvertebrate communities of the Patea River under summer low river flow conditions.
-Some subtle changes in macroinvertebrate communities' compositions were recorded between the upstream 'control' site and sites downstream of the newly relocated outfall from the WWTP.
+This scheduled summer, 2014 macroinvertebrate survey (which has complemented previous additional assessments of the upgraded system performance) indicated that the discharge of treated oxidation ponds wastes from the upgraded Stratford WWTP system had had localised effects on the macroinvertebrate communities of the Patea River under summer low river flow conditions prior to recovery at the site 2.4 km downstream of the discharge.
+Some subtle changes in macroinvertebrate communities' compositions were recorded between the upstream 'control' site and sites downstream of the newly relocated outfall from the WWTP but no major changes in community structures.
 However, there were no significant effects associated with seepages from the closed landfill site.

 The macroinvertebrate communities of the Patea River contained slightly higher proportions of 'sensitive' taxa at the two upstream sites.
 'Tolerant' taxa were more predominant proportionately at the two sites downstream of the relocated WWTP discharge.
 Dominant taxa composition was relatively similar at all four sites although proportionately tending toward more 'moderately sensitive' and 'tolerant' taxa in a downstream direction, through the surveyed reach of the river, however.
-Taxonomic richnesses (numbers of taxa) varied by 7 taxa at the four sites in this summer survey and were slightly higher at all sites than those found by the previous summer (2012) survey.
-However, similar proportions of 'tolerant' taxa were present at sites downstream of the WWTP discharge compared to the previous summer survey under similar periphyton growth conditions on the river bed at the time of this latest survey.
+Taxonomic richnesses (numbers of taxa) varied by 7 taxa at the four sites in this summer survey and were slightly lower at all but one of these sites than those found by the previous summer (2013) survey.
+However, similar proportions of 'tolerant' taxa were present at sites downstream of the WWTP discharge compared to the previous summer survey under slightly more widespread periphyton cover of the river bed at the time of this latest survey.

-MCI and SQMCI_S scores indicated that the upstream stream communities were of 'good' health (TRC, 2012a) and typical of conditions recorded in summer in the mid reaches of similar Taranaki ringplain rivers.
-Stream communities downstream of the WWTP discharges were of

-'good' to 'fair' generic health and were similar to those documented in this reach by most previous surveys during summer recession low flow conditions.
+MCI and SQMCI_S scores indicated that the upstream stream communities were of 'good' health (TRC, 2014) and typical of conditions recorded in summer in the mid reaches of similar Taranaki ringplain rivers.
+Stream communities downstream of the WWTP discharges were of 'fair' to 'good' generic health and were similar to those documented in this reach by most previous surveys during summer recession low flow conditions.